Bias Incident Response Team Hero Background Image

 The Bias Incident Response Team (BIRT) convenes to ensure that affected parties and others have access to appropriate support and to assist the College a coordinated campus response to bias-related incidents and situations that may impact campus climate.
 The primary functions of BIRT are to respond, support and communicate to the campus when an incident warrants.
 While the core team meets immediately after an incident report, the broader BIRT resource meets periodically to discuss trends, campus impacts, and may suggest other campus responses.

 The Bias Incident Response Team includes the following administrators, faculty and students.
-A smaller core team meets as soon as possible following a report incident to assess:
+A smaller core team meets as soon as possible following a report incident to assess the report.

 • Dwayne Moser, Dean of Academic Affairs